 The Regenerative Farming In Eastern Mount Lofty Nature Project

-This nature project is supported by Landscapes Hills and Fleurieu Grassroots Grants Program, and is funded by the landscape levy.
+This nature project was supported by Landscapes Hills and Fleurieu Grassroots Grants Program, and is funded by the landscape levy.

 The Objective

-Second Nature is working to facilitate and support on-farm learnings for regenerative farming practices.
+Second Nature worked to facilitate and support on-farm learnings for regenerative farming practices.

-These events give members opportunities to walk on the farm and discuss challenges and ideas for the improvement of practices that support biodiverse and productive landscapes.
+These events gave members opportunities to walk on the farm and discuss challenges and ideas for the improvement of practices that support biodiverse and productive landscapes.

-The project will engage experts to attend farm walks to support specific management issues with the group for best practice skill development and to address issues specific to the group members' farms.
+The project engaged experts to attend farm walks to support specific management issues with the group for best practice skill development and to address issues specific to the group members' farms.

-The facilitation and support for the Eastern Mount Lofty Regenerative Farming Group contributes to the broader Hills and Fleurieu Regenerative Farming Network and complements this program with access to resources in the Second Nature Regenerative Farming Knowledge Hub with books and information to support ongoing learning.
+The facilitation and support for the Eastern Mount Lofty Regenerative Farming Group contributed to the broader Hills and Fleurieu Regenerative Farming Network and complemented this program with access to resources in the Second Nature Regenerative Farming Knowledge Hub with books and information to support ongoing learning.

 Further Details…

-This initiative offers frequent on-farm gatherings, each centered on diverse topics aimed at promoting the adoption of regenerative agriculture and land management techniques across the Eastern Mount Lofty Area.
+This initiative offered frequent on-farm gatherings, each centered on diverse topics aimed at promoting the adoption of regenerative agriculture and land management techniques across the Eastern Mount Lofty Area.

 Valuable resources for farmers' learning journeys are accessible via the Second Nature Regenerative Farming Knowledge Hub.